i350/Restaurant-System/README.md

 - Use the API endpoints available in "Customer Operations" folder.

 ## Email Notifications
-You can view email notifications [here](http://localhost:8025).
+You can view email notifications locally [here](http://localhost:8025).

 ## Tests
-- Run the following commands in inside docker terminal of app container:
+Run the following command inside docker terminal of `larave.test` container:

 `php artisan test`